TimotheePremat/Comparalem_DIACHRO_XI/README.md

 - the data I extracted from the NCA4 corpus for this talk;
 - the slides of this talk.

-Please note that the program is still in suboptimal form.
-A lot of optimization has to be done, and will be done.
-Yet, it is functional.
-The program has only been tested on Mac OS.
+> I am currently rewriting the program.
+Major changes are expected in the coming months.
+As of last R updates, some packages are deprecated and parts of the program might not work at all.

+> This repo is not gonna evolve as the program evolves; it will become an archive as to how the program was in May 2024 when DIACHRO XI congress happen.

 Shapefiles have been made buy Guylaine Brun Trigaud for the ADE22 project.
 They can be reused, provided her authorship is duely mentioned.

-> This repo is not gonna evolve as the program evolves; it will become an archive as to how the program was in May 2024 when DIACHRO XI congress happen.

 # References
 - ADE22: Tobias Scheer, Guylaine Brun-Trigaud, Laurent Vanni, Pierre-Aurélien Georges, Alec Stein, Abdurrahmaan Iqbal, and Timothée Premat (2022). _Atlas Dees Électronique 22_.
 Côte d’Azur University & CNRS.
 Url: [http://atlasdees.unice.fr/wordpress/](http://atlasdees.unice.fr/wordpress/).